MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/troubleshooting.md

 The [] suffix indicates that you or the class library are calling a method on an array through a generic collection, such as IEnumerable<>, ICollection<> or IList<>.
-As a workaround, you can explicitely force the AOT compiler to include such method by calling the method yourself, and by making sure that this code is executed before the call that triggered the exception.
+As a workaround, you can explicitly force the AOT compiler to include such method by calling the method yourself, and by making sure that this code is executed before the call that triggered the exception.
 In this case, you could write: